-2 Timothy 1:1-14; Hebrews 12:1-2
+Bible: 2 Timothy 1:1-14; Hebrews 12:1-2

-As part of the church's ongoing commitment to "faith seeking understanding," we devote ourselves to the study of the Scriptures and the teachings of the church.
-In so doing, we come to understand more fully the nature of the faith we profess in Baptism and at Confirmation.
-Study of the Apostles' Creed is an essential step toward professing the faith.
+We devote ourselves to the study of the Scriptures and the teachings of the church (doctrine) as part of the church's ongoing commitment to "faith seeking understanding."
+In so doing, we come to understand more fully the nature of the faith we profess in baptism and at Confirmation.
+Study of the Apostles' Creed is a further step toward professing the faith.